MNA4/decode-the-drawings/README.md

 We know that a sphere projected by a pinhole camera model results in an ellipse pointing towards the principal point. ([Inigo Quilez made an excellent proof here](https://iquilezles.org/articles/sphereproj/))

-We can find 2 points that are tangential to each ball, by calculating the closest & furthest nonzero pixel from the principal point, and find the angle bisector between the 2 tangential rays.
+With this knowledge, we can find 2 points that are tangential to each ball, by calculating the closest & furthest nonzero pixel from the principal point.

-The angle bisector we just calculated should point directly to the center of each ball.
+We find the angle bisector between the 2 tangential rays. this angle bisector should point directly to the center of each ball.

 This method handles the ellipse distortion pretty well, but it causes too much noise to be useful.